 If they do like being brushed, an easy tool to brush them while on activity restriction is a hand brush.
 They are a glove that you basically just pet your cat with the brush and the excess fur gets caught in the little nubs.
 Z absolutely loves getting brushed with his so I can guarantee he’ll be getting a lot of extra brushing the next few weeks!

 Unfortunately, activity restriction can be challenging for cats.
+Many cats don’t even like having the door shut let alone being stuck in a kennel!
 It really is better for cats’ mental well-being to have the freedom to move and exhibit their natural behaviors.
 Sometimes their veterinarian advises a temporary restriction on activity out of medical necessity and it’s best to listen to their recommendation rather than risking your cat’s health.
 Thankfully, there are plenty of ways to make an uncomfortable situation less uncomfortable for your cat and still keep the purrs coming.